Datapolitan-Online-Tutorials/ThinkingWIthData/content.md

 ---

 # How to Get Buy-in from Leadership (and everyone else)
---

-We should be able to show this approach is:
+We should be able to show a data-driven approach is:
 --

 + more efficient